top of page

 https://www.themandarin.com.au/113539-more-than-1000-misconduct-allegations-against-wa-police-filed-in-three-months/?utm_source=chatgpt.com

-REVIEW INTO THE NSW POLICE FORCE PROMOTIONS SYSTEM - 2019 NSW
+REVIEW INTO THE NSW POLICE FORCE PROMOTIONS SYSTEM - 2019 NEW SOUTH WALES

 The Review found that while the promotions system in NSW Police appears gender-neutral on paper, it disproportionately disadvantages women in practice.
 Women are under-represented at senior ranks; flexible or part-time work arrangements (which more women use) reduce access to leadership training, relieving roles, and major assignments.
 Caring responsibilities, relocation, and informal networks (including “cliques” or being excluded from sponsorship/mentoring) were cited as barriers.
 Culture plays a role: sexist attitudes, limited female role models, and perceptions that women are less ambitious or capable exist.
 Sexual harassment and sexism persist.
 The system’s merit-framework often masks unconscious bias.